-- Choose lean meats and poultry without skin and prepare them without added saturated and trans fat.
+- Choose poultry and fish without skin and prepare them in healthy ways without added saturated and trans fat.
 If you choose to eat meat, look for the leanest cuts available and prepare them in healthy and delicious ways.

-- Eat fish at least twice a week.
-Recent research shows that eating oily fish containing omega-3 fatty acids (for example, salmon, trout and herring) may help lower your risk of death from coronary artery disease.
+- Eat a variety of fish at least twice a week, especially fish containing omega-3 fatty acids (for example, salmon, trout and herring).

 - Limit saturated fat and trans fat and replace them with the better fats, monounsaturated and polyunsaturated.
 If you need to lower your blood cholesterol, reduce saturated fat to no more than 5 to 6 percent of total calories.
 For someone eating 2,000 calories a day, that’s about 13 grams of saturated fat.

 - Cut back on beverages and foods with added sugars.

-- Choose and prepare foods with little or no salt.
+- Choose foods with less sodium and prepare foods with little or no salt.
 To lower blood pressure, aim to eat no more than 2,400 milligrams of sodium per day.
 Reducing daily intake to 1,500 mg is desirable because it can lower blood pressure even further.
 If you can’t meet these goals right now, even reducing sodium intake by 1,000 mg per day can benefit blood pressure.

 - If you drink alcohol, drink in moderation.
-That means one drink per day if you’re a woman and two drinks per day if you’re a man.
+That means no more than one drink per day if you’re a woman and no more than two drinks per day if you’re a man.

 - Follow the American Heart Association recommendations when you eat out, and keep an eye on your portion sizes.